Iowa Public Radio: Member stations

-New Station Applications
+New station applications

 During a filing window for new stations in the non-commercial portion of the band (88-92 MHz) in October 2007, the Universities that make up Iowa Public Radio applied for new stations in Atlantic, Keokuk, Mason City, Rockwell City, Shenandoah, Sioux City, and Storm Lake.
 However, all of these applications are in competition with other groups.